Functoriality for supercuspidal L-packets: The Decomposition of

-Proving Theorem~\ref{th:mainTheorem} is just a matter of following the strategy from \cite{arXivPaper} and going through the constructions of $\pi_{(S,\theta)}$ and $\pi_{(\SZ,\thetaZ)}$ step-by-step to make comparisons along the way.
-It is, however, a lengthy process, so we dedicate Section~\ref{sec:proofMainTheorem} to proving this statement.
+The strategy that we use to prove Theorem~\ref{th:mainTheorem} is similar to the one from \cite{thesisPaper} in the sense that we go through the constructions of $\pi_{(S,\theta)}$ and $\pi_{(\SZ,\thetaZ)}$ step-by-step to make comparisons along the way.
+It is a lengthy process, so we dedicate Section~\ref{sec:proofMainTheorem} to proving this statement.
+The comparison between the depth-zero parts is particularly delicate.
+With the statements of Theorems \ref{th:HG} and \ref{th:mainTheorem} in hand, we provide the proof of Theorem~\ref{th:fullTheorem}.